LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 ### Additional Notes

 Unlike the example in Step 10, which only closes the MAIN DIALOG, in order to completely close the Conversation and skip the survey, you can call the `UpdateConversationField` API with the field `stage` instead of `state` and the ``conversationState`` set to ``CLOSE``.
 This will close the conversation and all dialogs beneath and will not allow another dialog to open.
-This can be used for example if you configured the Post Survey but wish to simply close the conversation without sending the Post Conversation Survey.
+This can be used for example if you configured the Post Survey but wish to simply close the conversation without sending the Post Conversation Survey to the consumer.

 ```json
 {"kind":"req","id":"11","body":{"conversationId":"__YOUR_CONVERSATION_ID__","conversationField":{"field":"Stage","conversationState":"CLOSE"}},"type":"cm.UpdateConversationField"}